oytundemirbilek/avicortex/README.rst

 -----

 First, you need to have the output stats table from Freesurfer outputs.
 A collection of commands can be executed from fs_utils/stats2table.sh file.
-In later versions, we will provide Python utilities to extract these stats tables as well.
+We now provide Python utilities to extract these stats tables as well.
+You can use our Freesurfer StatsCollector class:

+>>> from avicortex.freesurfer.reader import StatsCollector
+>>> collector = StatsCollector(subjects_path="/freesurfer/execution/outputs/subjects/dir")
+>>> table = collector.collect_all()

+StatsCollector's collect_all function will collect all subjects, hemispheres, measurements of specified atlas into a pandas dataframe.
+Then you can save your table to a csv for later use.
+In later versions, we will provide a better maintained CLI.

 One class is provided for HCP Young Adult dataset but the you need to access data from: https://www.humanconnectome.org/study/hcp-young-adult